-Title: Assistant Professor, Dance - Ballet
+Title: Area Chair and Assistant Professor of Dance - Ballet

 Dept/Program: School of Dance, Theatre, and Arts Administration